top of page

 The adjective 'replete' has its etymological origins in Latin.
 It is derived from the Latin word 'repletus,' which comes from 're-' meaning 'again' and 'pletus' from 'plere,' meaning 'to fill.'
 Therefore, when we examine the etymology of 'replete,' it essentially conveys the idea of being filled again or abundantly filled.
 The term emphasizes a sense of abundance and fullness, often implying that something is well-supplied or brimming with a particular quality, substance, or content.
 This linguistic heritage underscores the notion of overflowing or being thoroughly supplied, making 'replete' a fitting word to describe situations or things that are richly endowed or saturated with a specific element or characteristic.

-Quiz: Find the meaning of the adjective replete:
+Find the correct meaning of the adjective replete:

 Try Again!